Title X Staff Training Plan Toolkit

 Title X Administrative Training Record Sample

-5. Training coordinator reviews the training record with relevant team members and plans additional trainings accordingly.
+Review the training records with relevant team members and plan or assign additional trainings as needed.

-6. Training coordinator ensures that documentation is easily accessible and up-to-date for OPA program reviews (recipient) or site visits (subrecipients).
+Ensure that documentation is easily accessible and up-to-date for OPA program reviews (grantee) or site visits (subrecipients/service sites).